Skip to main content

 end)

-1. Create the ClipNode and Add Child Nodes
+1. Create a ClipNode and Add Child Nodes

 local clipNodeA = ClipNode(maskA)